24 Hour Patrol

 We perform cursory traffic accident investigations.

-Messiah College Department of Safety Bike Patrol
+Messiah University Department of Safety Bike Patrol

-The bike patrol is a great asset to Messiah College.
+The bike patrol is a great asset to Messiah University.
 It enables a greater patrol area where patrol vehicles do not have access.
 During emergency calls, bike officers at times can get to the scene quicker than a patrol vehicle.
 Bikes are a great tool where large crowds gather.
 During Special Olympics and Graduation, bike officers can patrol through crowds and get to medical emergencies quickly.
 Bike officers are often found to be more approachable than a vehicle, which makes the bike patrol a great Public Relations tool.
 Bike officers and their bikes are equipped to ride in any weather condition.
 This enables the officers to ride all year round, day or night in rain, snow, sleet, and of course sunshine.

 The following is a list of other roles the bike patrol plays on campus: